grirgz/param/README.md

 - morph between selected presets
 - switch quickly between normal mode and bus mode in patterns (bus mode is the way to continuously control a parameter)
 - block the MIDI until the MIDI value match the Param value to avoid sudden value jump
+- GUI can be updated in synchronous or polling mode
+- replace default GUI used by .edit

 Controlled objects
 - Ndef